mlflow/mlflow/mlflow/R/mlflow/README.md

 ## Installation

-Currently, the `mlflow` R package is not on CRAN; therefore, it is required to install the development version.
-Once released to CRAN, installation will look as follows:
+Install `mlflow` from CRAN followed by installing the `mlflow` runtime as follows:

 ``` r
 install.packages("mlflow")
 mlflow::mlflow_install()
 ```

+Notice also that [Anaconda](https://www.anaconda.com/download/) or [Miniconda](https://conda.io/miniconda.html) need to be manually installed.

 ### Developemnt